-Day with DISA is DISA Global Solutions’ annual drug testing symposium, which welcomes a number of industry experts to present on various trending topics and give advice to attendees for drug testing policies.
-Employers in the transportation industry were able to get help in understanding the complexities of managing their compliance needs.
+Day with DISA is DISA Global Solutions’ annual drug testing symposium.
+It welcomes industry experts to present on various trending topics and advise attendees on drug testing policies.
+Employers in the transportation industry were able to get help understanding the complexities of managing their compliance needs.

-At Day with DISA 2019, our very own general manager, Charles Farone, discussed Understanding and Applying Transportation Compliance Best Practices in our DOT/transportation compliance track.
-This session focused on helping employers with effectively managing the many moving parts of their transportation compliance requirements and learn why it’s so important to stay up-to-date with their fuel tax reporting, operating authorities, and Hours of Service (HOS) compliance.
+At Day with DISA 2019, our very own general manager, Charles Farone, discussed understanding and applying transportation compliance best practices in our DOT/transportation compliance track.
+This session focused on helping employers effectively manage the many moving parts of their transportation compliance requirements and learning why it’s so important to stay up-to-date with their fuel tax reporting, operating authorities, and Hours of Service (HOS) compliance.

-During the presentation, Charles emphasized three important transportation compliance topics that are pertinent for employers to fully understand and implement: fuel tax compliance, licensing and permitting, and Hours of Service compliance.
+During the presentation, Charles emphasized three important transportation compliance topics that employers must fully understand and implement: fuel tax compliance, licensing and permitting, and Hours of Service compliance.

 Fuel Tax Compliance